 The Tenant Relocation and Protection Policy provides relocation assistance, compensation, and return rights for displaced tenants in eligible renovation and demolition evictions.
 Enhanced tenant protections are embedded in major growth areas to support renters affected by redevelopment.

 Rental preservation and replacement policies, including the RHS ODP and SRA By-law, are designed to prevent loss of existing rental and low-income housing.

-Relevance

 New York City, New York